-- "Energy efficiency", enabling more efficient use of energy.
+- "Resource efficiency", or the more sustainable use of natural resources to reduce our impact on the environment - "Energy efficiency", enabling more efficient use of energy.

 Compliance with international human and labour rights standards: Issuing companies must comply with at least the UN Global Compact, the UN Guiding Principles on Business and Human Rights, the International Labour Organisation standards and the OECD Guidelines for Multinational Enterprises.
 Any company that violates these principles or is proven, through controversy screening, to be responsible for undesirable human rights, labour, environmental and anti-corruption behaviour is excluded from our investment universe.